randomouscrap98/arduboy_toolset/README.md

 # python -m venv .venv
 # source .venv/bin/activate
-pip install -r requirements.txt pyinstaller arduboy_toolset_cli.spec
+pip install -r requirements.txt pyinstaller arduboy_toolset.spec
-pyinstaller arduboy_toolset.spec
-mv dist/arduboy_toolset_cli dist/arduboy_toolset
-mv dist/arduboy_tooset/arduboy_toolset dist/arduboy_toolset/
+# For MacOS, need to then package it into a dmg (command will be added later)
 ```

-Notes:
+## Notes:
+- There used to be a CLI app, and the code is still there if you want to use it, but I'm no longer
+  supporting it.
+I plan on making a separate, far more robust CLI
 - The GUI is a "onefile" app, it will startup slower but you can take that single file
   and put it anywhere.
+This may change in the future to increase startup time
-- The GUI has the console removed; this is the main reason for having a separate GUI
+- The GUI has the console removed; if you're looking for logs, the program logs
-  and CLI application
-- The CLI application, to increase startup speed (because of how it might be used),
-  requires all files in that folder (other than the GUI)
-- The MacOS release, due to difficulties on that OS, does not have the CLI program (sorry!)
-- The icon HAS to be a .ico file for windows
+  to a txt file next to the executable

-## Plans
-- Add some of the cool extra features still left from Mr.Blinky's tools (like image display, development FX stuff, etc)
-- Maybe spruce up the UI a bit?